danrleywillyan/ms-ui/README.md

 ## Running (docker)

  Run `docker run -d -p 4200:80 --name ui -it imageID`.
 IF stuck __or to kill the containr__ use this command to remove container: `docker rm -f containerID`.
+To access the Docker as BASH: ``$ docker run -it --rm containerID /bin/sh``

 ## Docker publish